GaloisInc/mir-json/libs/Patches.md

   operation is not supported in crucible-mir, so this patch replaces the intrinsic calls with some ordinary two-way comparisons.

-* Replace end pointer with length in slice iterator (last applied: April 28, 2025)
+* Replace end pointer with length in slice iterator (last applied: December 1, 2025)

   The standard library implementation of slice iterators for non-ZSTs consists of a start pointer and an end pointer.
 This is a problem because pointer